nJStanton1/Wanderers-Nook---Walks/content/routes/bromley-cross-turton-tower-10km/index.md

         in my short blog, so if you're interested, you can view it at this link:
         [Turton Tower](https://turtontower.com/)"
       title: Turton Tower
-    - content: "From Turton Tower, you'll walk through the gardens.
+    - content: From Turton Tower, you'll walk through the gardens.
 It's a well maintained garden that is worth a visit by itself.
 From the end, you'll cross the railway and head up a reasonably steep hill.
 It gives magnificent views, so be sure to turn around occasionally.
 I found there was a patch of woodland that felt ancient.
 It's not huge, but the trees have a feel about them.
-If you've ever looked into reading the environment, it's a good spot to test your skills."
+If you've ever looked into reading the environment, it's a good spot to test your skills.
       title: Heading into the Moors
     - content: At the top of the hill, you'll be on the moors with views down over Bolton, and back to Jumbles.
 Ahead of you is Winter Hill.
 A landmark for